Top Gun: Hornet's Nest: Reception

-Andy Mahood of Gamecenter considered the game an uninspired "rehash of an aging movie concept".
+Andy Mahood of CNET Gamecenter considered the game an uninspired "rehash of an aging movie concept".
 He also found the game short, and lacking replay value because of it.
 Marc Dultz of GamePro stated that the game would not appeal to casual flight simulation gamers.
 Nick Smith of AllGame was more positive of the game despite acknowledging its flaws.

 T. Liam McDonald of the U.S. PC Gamer was critical of the previous game, and found Hornet's Nest to be worse, stating that the latter game was only superior with regard to its terrain engine.
 Tom Chick of Computer Games Strategy Plus considered the terrain adequate but otherwise was critical of the graphics.
 Mahood said that the terrain and aircraft visuals, although reasonably sharp, are also bland and colorless.
 Atkin praised the sound and graphics, but the terrain was deemed as polygonal.
 Dultz criticized the basic graphics and wrote that with the lack of high-definition detail, it was often difficult to tell where the sky and ground met.
 Evans considered the Hornet aircraft "neatly textured and detailed" but was critical of the outdated landscaping.
 Dultz opined that the Hornet plane barely resembled its real-life counterpart.

 The player's wingman was criticized for poor artificial intelligence.
 Dultz stated that the wingman may sometimes unwittingly crash into a mountain or the desert floor, even though his gas tanks have been topped off and he was never once fired upon.
 The difficulty was also criticized.
 Dultz noted that player and enemy missiles almost always destroy their target, making the game both easy and difficult.
 Atkin complained of frustrating air-to-ground missiles, which only lock onto vehicles but not buildings.

 Lackey considered the missions to be the best and worst aspects of the game, describing them as both "cleverly crafted" and "frustratingly difficult".
 Atkin wrote about the missions: "They're certainly anything but typical - what other sim lets you navigate your F/A-18 through a maze, Quake-style?"
 Lackey described the maze level as "the most bizarre mission I've ever seen in a combat flight game".
 Atkin noted that the game's campaign missions have far more in common with the James Bond films than with the Tom Cruise film.
 He concluded that there was little to recommend the game, other than "some original (if wacky) mission scenarios".
 McDonald criticized the "silly" storyline and "sci-fi super-weapons", while describing the latter as feeling as untested.
 He wrote that the game could have had "some glimmer" of potential with better flight programming and missions that were "actually tested".